vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '50%', float: 'left', clear: 'both' }}>
-Also you could add text label to the edge.
-To do that hover mouse on the edge and text field for the edge will appear
+You may also add a text label to the edge by hovering your mouse over the edge, which will bring up the text field for the edge.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>